taciano-perez/iimperialism/README.md

 This project is inspired by Imperialism and Taipan!.
-It is a turn-based resource management game where players manage a supply chain from raw materials through production stages to finished goods while managing cash and foreign trade prices.
+It is a turn-based resource management game where players manage a supply chain from raw materials through production stages to finished goods while managing cash and foreign trade prices that shift with each nation's current relations.
 Science research unlocks higher trader capacity and warship firepower over time.

 ## Overview